Nthompson096/win95-qemu-scripts/README.md

 to uninstall windows 95 off of your system via terminal enter `sudo uninst95` to continue an install or to install drivers enter `sudo inst95`

+also added windows 98 SE update disk, will ask if you wanted to upgrade from 95 to 98 after installing 95.
+To do so enter `sudo inst95` again.

 # Basic Troubleshooting

 ## My install didn't download/install correctly, what should i do?